Interferometry of black holes with Hawking radiation: Imaging of black holes with Hawking radiation

-Figures~\ref{fig:image0om05a} and \ref{fig:image0om05b} shows $\omega=0.5$ case.
-From $|\widetilde{\mathcal{T}}_{\omega\ell m}|$ and $\mathcal{R}_{\omega\ell m}$, $\ell_{*}\approx 2$ corresponds to the location of the photon sphere but its shape becomes hazy for low frequency.
-The image of $G_1$ spreads over the field of view and structure of the photon sphere is not visible as an image.
-This is because small $\ell$ modes mainly contribute to $G_1$ for low frequency case.
-The image of $G$ shows the whole field of view region becomes bright and its brightness is much larger than $\omega=5$ case because emission of Hawking radiation is mainly supported by low frequency mode $\omega\sim \kappa_{+}/(2\pi)$ of which wavelength is much larger than the size of the photon sphere.
+Figures~\ref{fig:image0om05a} and \ref{fig:image0om05b} show the results for $\omega=0.5$.
+From $|\widetilde{\mathcal{T}}_{\omega\ell m}|$ and $\mathcal{R}_{\omega\ell m}$, $\ell_{*}\approx 2$ corresponds to the location of the photon sphere, but the shape of the photon sphere becomes hazy for low frequency.
+The image of $G_1$ spreads over the field of view, and the structure of the photon sphere is not visible as an image.
+This is because small $\ell$ modes mainly contribute to $G_1$ for the low-frequency case.
+The image of $G$ shows that the entire field of view becomes bright, and the brightness is much larger than that for $\omega=5$ because the emission of Hawking radiation is mainly supported by the low-frequency mode $\omega\sim \kappa_{+}/(2\pi)$, the wavelength of which is much larger than the size of the photon sphere.